Shrikhand Mahadev

-Shrikhand Mahadev is a Hindu pilgrimage site in Kullu, Himachal Pradesh, India, considered to be an abode of Lord Shiva and his consort Goddess Parvati.
+Shrikhand Mahadev Kailash, also called Shikhar Kailash, is a Hindu pilgrimage site in Nirmand sub-division of Kullu, Himachal Pradesh, India, considered to be an abode of Lord Shiva and his wife Goddess Parvati.
 It is considered to be one of the toughest treks in India.
-The 75 feet Shivalingam at the top of the mountain is at a height of 18,570 feet.
+It is the third most important peak among the group of five separate peaks in Himalayas in separate locations collectively known as the Panch Kailash or "Five Kailashas", other being Mount Kailash in first place, Adi Kailash in second, Kinnaur Kailash in fourth and Manimahesh Kailash in fifth place in terms of importance.
+The 75 feet Shivalingam at the top of the Shrikhand Mahadev mountain is at a height of 18,570 feet.